[FUSE] Document the writable FUSE mount

 The main thing in the description that's not currently addressed is discussion about how to use the writable FUSE mount with your job.
 There's good reason for that: Crunch currently doesn't expose a writable mount to jobs, so there's no way to do that currently.
 We will add that documentation as part of the Crunch integration once we decide to do that.

-#9 Updated by Tom Clegg over 6 years ago
+Updated by Tom Clegg about 8 years ago